ucb-bar/chipyard/docs/Generators/Top-Testharness.rst

-Tops, TestHarnesses, and TestDriver
+Tops, Test-Harnesses, and the Test-Driver
 ====================================

-The three highest levels of hierarchy in a Chipyard SoC are the Top, TestHarness, and the Testbench.
+The three highest levels of hierarchy in a Chipyard SoC are the Top, TestHarness, and the TestDriver.
 The Top and TestHarness are both emitted by Chisel generators.
+The TestDriver serves as our testbench, and is a verilog file n rocketchip.

 Top/DUT
 -------------------------
-The top-level module of a Rocketchip SoC is composed via cake-pattern.
-Specifically, "Tops" extend a "System", which extends a "Subsystem", which extends a "BaseSubsystem"
+The top-level module of a Rocket Chip SoC is composed via cake-pattern.
+Specifically, "Tops" extend a ``System``, which extends a ``Subsystem``, which extends a ``BaseSubsystem``

 BaseSubsystem
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 The BaseSubsystem is defined in ``generators/rocketchip/src/main/scala/subsystem/BaseSubsystem.scala``.
-Looking at the BaseSubsystem abstract class, we see that this class instantiates the top-level buses (frontbus, systembus, peripherybus, etc.), but does not specify a topology.
-We also see this class define several "ElaborationArtefacts", for example the device tree string, and the diplomacy GraphML.
+Looking at the ``BaseSubsystem`` abstract class, we see that this class instantiates the top-level buses (frontbus, systembus, peripherybus, etc.), but does not specify a topology.
+We also see this class define several ``ElaborationArtefacts``, for example the device tree string, and the diplomacy GraphML.

 Subsystem
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Looking in ``generators/utilities/src/main/scala/Subsystem.scala``, we can see how Chipyard extends the BaseSubsystem abstract class.
+Looking in ``generators/utilities/src/main/scala/Subsystem.scala``, we can see how Chipyard extends the ``BaseSubsystem`` abstract class.
 The ``HasBoomAndRocketTiles`` trait defines and instantiates BOOM or Rocket tiles, depending on the parameters specified.
 We also connect connect some basic IOs for each tile here, specifically the hartids and the reset_vector.

 System
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 ``generators/utilities/src/main/scala/System.scala`` completes the definition of the System.

-- ``HasHierarchicalBusTopology`` is defined in Rocketchip, and specifies connections between the top-level buses.
+- ``HasHierarchicalBusTopology`` is defined in Rocket Chip, and specifies connections between the top-level buses.
 - ``HasAsyncExtInterrupts`` and ``HasExtInterruptsModuleImp`` adds IOs for external interrupts and wires them appropriately to tiles
 - ``CanHave...AXI4Port`` adds various Master and Slave AXI4 ports, adds TL-to-AXI4 converters, and connects them to the appropriate buses
 - ``HasPeripheryBootROM`` adds a BootROM device